 Trump blasts Chicago's Lightfoot, says mayor making 'big mistake' not asking for federal help

-'Chicago is a disaster, the mayor is saying don’t come in,' Trump said.
-'She’s making a big mistake'
+'Chicago is a disaster, the mayor is saying don’t come in,' Trump said

 President Trump doubled down on his criticism of Chicago Mayor Lori Lightfoot on Wednesday – berating the Democratic mayor for the spike in violent crime in her city and threatening to send in more federal agents to combat the spoke in violence.